drzax/lauraelvery.com/content/contact.md

     weight: 2

 ---
-Laura’s work has been published in _Meanjin_, _Overland_, _The Saturday Paper_, _Island_, _The Big Issue_ Fiction Edition and _Griffith Review_.
+Laura’s work has been published in _Meanjin_, _Overland_, _The Saturday Paper_, _Island_, _Australian Financial Review_, _The Big Issue_ Fiction Edition and _Griffith Review_.
 She has won the Josephine Ulrick Prize for Literature, the Margaret River Short Story Competition, the Neilma Sidney Short Story Prize and the Fair Australia Prize for Fiction.
 She has a PhD in Creative Writing and Literary Studies from QUT.

-Laura lives in Brisbane with her husband and two children.
+Laura grew up in Toowoomba.
+She lives in Brisbane with her husband and two children.

 ## Contact